meilisearch/documentation/README.md

 ## Foreword

-Welcome to the beta version of the Meili Api documentation.
+Welcome to the beta version of the Meili API documentation.

-This is our first draft guide in the limbo of the http meili routes.
+This is our first draft guide in the limbo of the HTTP MeiliSearch routes.
 You can navigate into the documentation using the sidebar or by using the search bar above.

 If you spot any typo or any error in the documentation like a miss-documented response body for example,